Trade Show Tips and Tricks from IGE Group —

 Just because you spend thousands of dollars on an exhibit doesn’t mean that success will roll your way.
 The booth only puts you in front of a targeted audience.
 Your display needs to first attract the right people.
 Once you have an audience, you can’t just smile and be cute.
 An important aspect of trade show is engagement and the opportunity to establish relationships, either with potential customers or business partners.
 You must be proactive in communicating with attendees, answering questions, introducing them to your business and so forth.

 Hiring the right people and training them properly is mandatory so they can answer questions and nurture prospects through the funnel.
 Trade shows actually require a lot of labor.
 There is the setup and take-down, dealing with vendors, and standing on your feet for three days straight.
 Pick employees who are up for this physical challenge.
 There’s also a lot of small talk and smiles, so choose people who are friendly and people oriented.
 If someone looks bored or has their arms crossed the whole time, visitors won’t want to approach them.

 Trade show costs can add up quickly.
 The best recommendation is to start planning early.
-This way, you have more time to compare costs, work out better pricing and take advantage of early bird specials.
+This will allow you more time to compare expenses, adjust priorities and take advantage of early bird specials.
 When you’re in a time crunch, you have no choice but to pay rush fees and late charges.
 The more shows you attend, the more you will know what’s worth spending money on and what you can skip.

 What do you hope to gain by attending a trade show?
 Be clear about your goals so that you can focus on them during your event.
-You should also have a way to track your progress, such as by downloading lead tracking software.
+You should also have a way to track your progress, such as via lead tracking software or an app.
 Common trade show objectives include:

 - New product launch